 I love my job and take pride in my work.
 I draw from the energy and positivity of diligent students just as they draw from my experience and enthusiasm for teaching.
 I keep in touch with students many years after instruction and am thrilled to see their success in university and beyond.

-I always offer a free 30-minute consultation about the testing and admissions process.
+I always offer a free short consultation about the testing and admissions process.

 Class of 2025 will take the new digital PSAT in the fall of 2023 and then the digital SAT beginning in the spring of 2024.
 (The final sittings of the classic SAT will be 11/4/23 and 12/2/23.)